Việt Nam Quốc Dân Đảng: Internal split and change in strategy

-In 1929, the VNQDĐ split when a faction led by Nguyen The Nghiep began to disobey party orders and was therefore expelled from the Central Committee.
-Some sources claim that Nghiep had formed a breakaway party and had begun secret contacts with French authorities.
+In 1929, the VNQDĐ split when a faction led by Nguyễn Thế Nghiệp began to disobey party orders and was therefore expelled from the Central Committee.
+Some sources claim that Nghiệp had formed a breakaway party and had begun secret contacts with French authorities.

-Perturbed by those who betrayed fellow members to the French and the problems this behaviour caused, Hoc convened a meeting to tighten regulations in mid-1929 at the village of Lac Dao, along the Gia Lam-Haiphong railway.
+Perturbed by those who betrayed fellow members to the French and the problems this behaviour caused, Học convened a meeting to tighten regulations in mid-1929 at the village of Lạc Đạo, along the Gia Lâm-Haiphong railway.
 This was also the occasion for a shift in strategy: Hoc argued for a general uprising, citing rising discontent among Vietnamese soldiers in the colonial army.
 More moderate party leaders believed this move to be premature, and cautioned against it, but Hoc's stature meant he prevailed in shifting the party's orientation towards violent struggle.
 One of the arguments presented for large-scale violence was that the French response to the Bazin assassination meant that the party's strength could decline in the long term.
 The plan was to provoke a series of uprisings at military posts around the Red River Delta in early 1930, where VNQDĐ forces would join Vietnamese soldiers in an attack on the two major northern cities of Hanoi and Haiphong.
 The leaders agreed to restrict their uprisings to Tonkin, because the party was weak elsewhere.

 For the remainder of 1929, the party prepared for the revolt.
 They located and manufactured weapons, storing them in hidden depots.
 The preparation was hindered by French police, particularly the seizure of arms caches.
 Recruitment campaigns and grassroots activist drives were put in place, even though the VNQDĐ were realistic and understood that their assault was unlikely to succeed.
 The village elders were used to mobilise neighbours into the political movement.
 Their logic was "Even if victory is not achieved, we will fully mature as human beings with our [heroic] efforts".